40bits/teamwall/Readme.markdown

 ### Attributes of all Instruments ###

+Instruments are defined the the `instruments` section of the configuration file.

 |Attribute | Definition|
 |----------|-----------|
 | instrument | Name of the instrument to use, can be any of the instrument names below
-| width | Width of the instrument
-| height | Height of the instrument
 | id | Id of the instrument
 | url | Url to get updated data